Aspose/releases.aspose.com/content/en/html/net/release-notes/2024/aspose-html-for-net-24-6-release-notes.md

 As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the June release of Aspose.HTML for .NET.

-In this release, we have improved conversion to PDF and Jpeg formats, improved font processing and HTML tables, and Markdown format
+In this release, we have updated the algorithm for detecting document encoding in accordance with the latest documentation.
+We have also fixed many problems with splitting, rendering and parsing HTML documents.
+In addition, improved processing of font naming tables has been implemented, which has significantly improved the quality of text rendering.

+We are postponing changes to our public signatures related to improving Linux support and removing the use of System.Drawing.Common until release 24.8.0.

 ## **Improvements and Changes**